flutter/flutter/engine/src/flutter/impeller/docs/read_frame_captures.md

 ![alt_text](assets/read_frame_captures/image7.png "image_tooltip")

-You will get intimately familiar with this view when you setup a new pipeline state object in Impeller or try to reason about the correctness of one of the pipeline state object variants.
+You will get intimately familiar with this view when you set up a new pipeline state object in Impeller or try to reason about the correctness of one of the pipeline state object variants.